An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Numerical examples

 \subsection{Eigenpair in the unit sphere}

-This subsection finds a Neumann eigenwavenumber-eigenfunction pair in the unit sphere.
+This section finds a Neumann eigenwavenumber-eigenfunction pair in the unit sphere.
 The generating curve $\gamma$ is parameterized by

-Eigenpairs in the sphere can be accurately determined from~(\ref{eq:Helm1}) and~(\ref{eq:Helm2}), with $f(\vec r)=0$, using separation of variables~\cite[Section 9.3]{Arfk05}.
-Each azimuthal mode $n$ has infinitely many eigenwavenumbers.
-These can be ordered with respect to magnitude by two integers $\ell\geq\vert n\vert$ and $m\geq 1$.
-The number $k_{n,\ell,m}$ is the $m$th solution to
+Eigenpairs in the sphere can be determined from~(\ref{eq:Helm1}) and~(\ref{eq:Helm2}) with $f(\vec r)=0$ using separation of variables~\cite[Section 9.3]{Arfk05}.
+Each azimuthal mode $n$ has infinitely many eigenwavenumbers which can be ordered with respect to magnitude by two integers $\ell\geq\vert n\vert$ and $m\geq 1$.
+The number $k_{n,\ell,m}$ is the $m$th positive solution to